lsbardel/python-stdnet/docs/source/backends/backends.rst

 Model data
 ===============

-Each :class:`stdnet.orm.StdModel` class is mapped to a redis **Hash table**.
+Each :class:`stdnet.orm.StdModel` instance is mapped to a redis **Hash table**.
-The hash table key is uniquely evaluated by the model hash.
+The hash table key is uniquely evaluated by the model hash and the *id* of the model instance.

-The hash fields are the model instances ids while values are JSON_ representation of the :ref:`scalar fields <atomfields>` and :ref:`atom fields <objectfields>`.
+The hash fields and values are given by the field name and values of the model instance.
-Therefore, retrieving a model instance from its `id` is a O(1) operation.

 Indexes